 Though Sato-san isn’t primarily a gunfighter, he seems competent with his Sig.
 And by 2003, he was all out of inhibition against killing.

 Let’s go with an obvious but working choice.
-This is an extended live version of Tomoyasu Hotei’s most famous tune, Battle Without Honour Or Humanity.
+This is a live, three-drummers version of Tomoyasu Hotei’s most famous tune, Battle Without Honour Or Humanity.

-- One that ended with discovering the bodies of a class of schoolgirls.
+- One that ended with the discovery of the bodies of a class of schoolgirls.
 They all had committed suicide aboard a train.

-(The latter is presumably a reference to Battle Royale .
+(The latter is presumably a reference to Battle Royale.
 Which is a 1999 Japanese horror parable about children being turned into cannon fodder, particularly during WWII.
-This was then rehashed into commercial products because we’re hopeless.)
+Which was then rehashed into commercial entertainment products because we’re hopeless.)

 Flesh for fantasy

 The crisis site was some sort of research clinic.
-As Aleph hacked her ways into encrypted records and Takashi snuck his way through the premises, it became clear it was the worst.
+As Aleph hacked her ways into encrypted records and Mr. Satō snuck his way within, it became clear that it was the worst.

 This hospital was conducting a host of advanced research, most of it illegal.
 Bioreactors to mass-produce human tissues, unethical stem cell research, use of designer narcotics for anaesthesia, etc..